yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 To open or save a grade report file, click the *course_id* \_grade_report_\ *date*.csv file name at the bottom of the page.

 .. note:: To prevent the accidental distribution of student data, you can only download these files by clicking the links on this page.
-You cannot copy a link and save it or email it, as the value for the link that you copy expires within five minutes.
+You cannot copy a link and save it or email it, as the value for the link that you copy expires within 5 minutes.

 =========================================================
-Check the progress of a single student
+Check the Progress of a Single Student
 =========================================================

 For a single student, you can review a chart that plots the grade earned for every graded assignment, and the overall total, as of the current date.
 You identify the student by supplying either an email address or username.
+You can check the progress for students who are currently enrolled in, or who have unenrolled from, the course.

 Students can view a similar chart (of their own progress only) when they are logged in to the course.